Overview

 - Total time for a run or race, in hours, minutes, and seconds

-- Distance covered, in kilometres or miles (be precise — a "5K" road race may not be exactly 5.00 km depending on the course)
+- Distance covered, in kilometres or miles (be precise, since a "5K" road race may not measure exactly 5.00 km depending on the course)

-- Target pace or target finish time, if you are working backward from a goal rather than forward from a completed run
+- Target pace or target finish time, if you're working backward from a goal rather than forward from a completed run

 - A recent race result (distance and time), if you want to predict performance at a different distance